 Complete a Free Case Evaluation form now

-How Much Does Workers’ Compensation Pay?
+How Much does Workers’ Compensation Pay?

-The average workers’ comp benefits pay $398.93 weekly.
+The average workers’ compensation benefits pay $398.93 weekly.
 Mississippi allows injured workers to collect 66% of lost wages.
 Once your claim has been approved, you can collect benefits for up to 450 weeks.
 As of January 1, 2021, the total claims limit rose to $235,422.00.

 Deadlines Associated with a Workers’ Compensation Claim